-- An element untaxed in the fund: Some long-term public servants will have untaxed taxable component.
-The insured component of a benefit may also fall into the untaxed category when the super fund has claimed tax deductions for the insurance premiums.
+- An element untaxed in the fund: Some long-term public servants will have an untaxed taxable component.
+Also, the insured component of a superannuation death benefit may fall into the untaxed category when the super fund has claimed tax deductions for the insurance premiums.
 (Insurance payout to a death benefits dependant is free of tax.)

-When your lump sum death benefit is paid to someone other than your death benefits dependant, that is, the benefit is paid to a non-dependant under the tax laws, the taxable component of the lump sum payment is taxed at 15 per cent (plus 1.5 per cent Medicare levy) when paid from a super fund.
+When your lump sum death benefit is paid to someone other than your death benefits dependant, that is, the benefit is paid to a ‘non-dependant under the tax laws’, the taxable component of the lump sum payment is taxed at 15 per cent (plus 2% Medicare levy) when paid from a super fund.
 (If a death benefit is paid from certain public sector funds, then a higher rate of tax – 30 per cent plus 2% Medicare levy – may be payable.)

-For example, if the taxable component of your super benefit is worth $500,000, your adult child receives $495,000 of this amount and the tax office gets 15 per cent of the benefit —$102,000 — when you die.
+For example, if the taxable component of your super benefit is worth $600,000, your financially independent adult child receives $495,000 of this amount and the tax office gets 17 per cent of the benefit —$102,000 — when you die.

 Where the super death benefit includes an insurance payout, then the insurance payout can be taxed at 32 per cent (30% benefit payments tax plus 2% Medicare levy).

-Note: If your death benefit is paid to your estate, and then paid to your death benefits dependants or non-dependants, your benefit is treated the same way as if the benefit were paid directly to these individuals in terms of tax payable.
+Note: If your death benefit is paid to your estate, and then paid to your death benefits dependants or ‘non-dependants under the tax laws’, your benefit is treated the same way as if the benefit were paid directly to these individuals in terms of tax payable.
 No Medicare levy, however, is payable on a death benefit paid to your estate.